 Take a story's temperature by studying its tone.
 Is it hopeful?
 Cynical?
 Snarky?
 Playful?

-When the narrator is describing the landscape, he adopts the tone of a passing observer – someone who is interested in what's going on, but not someone who's really invested in any of it.
-During climactic or very emotional moments, he adopts a more sympathetic tone.
-For the most part, that sympathy is more of a general sympathy – the kind of pity anyone would feel for someone suffering as Tess does.
+During climactic or very emotional moments, though, he adopts a more sympathetic tone.
+For the most part, that sympathy is more of a general sympathy—the kind of pity anyone would feel for someone suffering as Tess does.
 That universal sympathy makes the reader identify even more with Tess.